 Leading Authority on the Beatles Recordings

-One of the world's leading authorities on the Beatles recordings, Bruce has been at every FEST since 1998.
-His eight Beatles books are part of every collector and music afficianado's book shelves.
-His talks on many various topics are legendary in the Beatles world.
-We are sure his entertaining talks and A/V presentations for the 50th anniversary will be related to the year 1964.
+One of the world's leading authorities on the U. S. Beatles recordings, Bruce has been a guest at every FEST nationwide since 1998.
+His eight Beatles books are part of every collector and music aficionado's book shelves.
+His talks on many various topics are legendary in the Beatles world, and we can't wait to see what he has in store for us for the 2015 Chicago FEST.

 Vivek TiwaryAuthor of "The Fifth Beatle"